adadgio/gear-bundle/README.md

 ### Usage

 To trigger a loop (or just a delayed message), you need to create a `\Payload` that node red will send back to the AdagagioGearBundle loop controller (see `routing.yml` for more info).
-The controller dispatched an event when it receives back the payload.
+The controller dispatches an event when it receives back the payload.
 You can **listen to the event** and modify the payload to achieve your goal.

 ```php
 use Adadgio\GearBundle\Connector\NodeRed\Payload;